-Paul Weigel, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.
+Paul Weigel, a farmer, his wife Anna, and children (Margaretha, age 13; Christoph, age 8; Anna, age 7) arrived from Lübeck at the port of Oranienbaum on 22 July 1766 aboard the pink Lev under the command of Lieutenant Fyodor Fyodorov.

 The Oranienbaum passenger list records that Paul Weigel came from the German region of Mainz.
 The 1767 census records that he came from the village of Aschaffenburg.

 - 1834 Pfeifer Census (Households No. 68, 69, 117, 118).

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Pf67.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Der Göttinger Arbeitskreis, 2005): 379.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #2336.